Topics

 Piping: All welded to minimize flanges to avoid leak + fluid-soaked insulation that offers a large fuel surface.
 HM temperature may exceed auto-ignition temperature of hydrocarbons.
 Spiral wound gaskets.
 Non-adsorbent or closed cell insulation at potential leak points - instruments tapping and joints

-WHRU: FALL at outlet.
+WHRU: FAL at inlet and FALL at outlet.
 Inlet FALL does not help in case of tube leak or rupture

-Flow Balance: Good to have an inlet globe valve at each WHRU to flow balance among WHRUs.
+Flow Balance: Good to have an inlet globe valve at each WHRU to flow balance among WHRUs during start-up.
 System hydraulics + static pressure differential usually results in unbalanced flow.
 Or go for individual FCVs

 Gas Turbine

 Check if it is cost-effective to have dual fuel guns in GTs, especially in GT generators.
-If diesel storage is adequate and can be supplied at the pressure required, delete Black Start Fuel Gas Compressors/ system and worries associated with Fuel Gas nuisance trips
+If diesel storage is adequate and can be supplied at the pressure required, you may not need Black Start Fuel Gas system and worry about Fuel Gas nuisance trips